nandoflorestan/pluserable/README.rst

 - *pluserable* does not have horus' admin views -- they were rarely used.
 - *pluserable* allows you to pick a subset of the views for your project;
   *horus* always registers all of the routes and views.
+- *horus* had a "/profile/{user_id}/edit" URL; but since a user can only edit her OWN email and password, we have a simpler URL: "/edit_profile".
 - *pluserable* does not include an outdated version of *bootstrap*.
 - *pluserable* does not have a scaffolding script.
 - *pluserable* uses pyramid.compat rather than the *six* library.